Get started Entities

 Entities

-Durable objects with state and single-writer consistency
+Stateful objects with automatic persistence and single-writer consistency

 Example